arafat-ar13/Regular-ToDoList/README.md

 # Welcome to my ToDo List app: Regular ToDoList!!

 ## This app is still in beta and is in its very initial stages.
-There is really not anything that can be done with this app yet.
+There is really not anything that can be done with this app yet

 Things completed:
   * A nice Home page